Ben Cohen (rugby union): Early life

 Cohen was born in Northampton.
-He was educated at Kingsthorpe Upper School.
-(Kingsthorpe College as known today) This was not a rugby playing school and at age 12 he first started playing with Northampton Old Scouts RFC.
+He was educated at Kingsthorpe Upper School (Kingsthorpe College as known today), which was not a rugby playing school and at age 12, he first started playing with Northampton Old Scouts RFC.

 Regarding his background, Cohen has stated, "My family's not Jewish, but a few generations back they used to be.
 I think it was my great-grandfather that married a non-Jewish girl and broke with tradition."

 Club career

 Northampton

 When he was 17 he joined Northampton Saints and made his first team debut against Treorchy in the 1996/97 season, following which his name was rarely left off the team sheet.
 Cohen had long been linked with a move away from the club.
 Whilst at Northampton he started in the victorious 2000 Heineken Cup Final as they defeated Munster.

 Brive

 Following his release from contract from Northampton RFC in 2007, Cohen had been linked with midlands rivals Leicester Tigers, other English and French rugby union clubs and a switch of codes to rugby league at Harlequins or Wigan.
 His future had remained uncertain after he failed to join a Guinness Premiership club, several games into the season.
 He was selected for the Barbarians, appearing in the game wearing the socks of his first club, Northampton Old Scouts RFC.
 It was rumoured of a move to Harlequins RL with then chairman Ian Lenagan supposedly talking to Cohen over recent months, however nothing official was ever announced and he shortly afterwards signed for Brive.

 Cohen signed a deal with Brive who play in the Top 14 competition in France.
 Fellow 2003 World Cup-winning and Northampton Saints teammate Steve Thompson was also at the club.
 He signed a contract until 2009.
 Cohen's move to the Limousin based club came after Cohen had stated "I won't be moving house."